 - You had a reportable fringe benefits amount on your: - PAYG payment summary individual non-business, or - PAYG payment summary foreign employment. - You had reportable employer superannuation contributions on your: - PAYG payment summary individual non-business - PAYG payment summary foreign employment, or - PAYG payment summary business and personal services income. - You were entitled to the private health insurance rebate but you did not claim your correct entitlement as a premium reduction, and your spouse (if you had one) is not claiming the rebate for you in their income tax return. - You carried on a business. - You made a loss or you can claim a loss you made in a previous year. - You were 60 years old or older and you received an Australian superannuation lump sum that included an untaxed element or it is a superannuation lump sum death benefit paid to you as a non-dependant. - You were under 60 years old and you received an Australian superannuation lump sum that included a taxed element or an untaxed element or it is a superannuation lump sum death benefit paid to you as a non-dependant. - You were entitled to a distribution from a trust or you had an interest in a partnership, and the trust or partnership carried on a business of primary production. - You were an Australian resident for tax purposes and you had exempt foreign employment income, and \$1 or more of other income.
-(For more information about exempt foreign employment income, see question 20 in the Individual tax return instructions supplement 2016.) - You are a special professional covered by the income averaging provisions.
-These provisions apply to authors of literary, dramatic, musical or artistic works, inventors, performing artists, production associates and active sportspeople.
+(For more information about exempt foreign employment income, see question 20 in the Individual tax return instructions supplement 2017.) - You are a special professional covered by the income averaging provisions.
+These provisions apply to authors of literary, dramatic, musical or artistic works, inventors, performing artists, production associates and active sportspeople. - You received income from dividends or distributions exceeding \$18,200 (or \$416 if you were under 18 years old on 30 June 2017), and you had: - franking credits attached, or - amounts withheld because you did not quote your tax file number or Australian business number to the investment body.

-- You received income from dividends or distributions exceeding \$18,200 (or \$416 if you were under 18 years old on 30 June 2016), and you had: - franking credits attached, or - amounts withheld because you did not quote your tax file number or Australian business number to the investment body. - You made personal contributions to a complying superannuation fund or retirement savings account and will be eligible to receive a super co-contribution for these contributions. - You were a liable parent or a recipient parent under a child support assessment, unless: - you received one or more Australian Government allowances, pensions or payments for the whole of the period 1 July 2015 to 30 June 2016, and - the total of all the following payments was less than \$23,752 - taxable income - exempt Australian Government allowances, pensions and payments - target foreign income (see question IT4) - reportable fringe benefits - net financial investment loss (see question IT5) - net rental property loss (see question IT6), and - reportable superannuation contributions.
+- You made personal contributions to a complying superannuation fund or retirement savings account and will be eligible to receive a super co-contribution for these contributions. - Your personal superannuation contributions exceeded your concessional (pre-tax) contributions cap. - Your personal superannuation contributions exceeded your non-concessional (after-tax) contributions cap. - You were a liable parent or a recipient parent under a child support assessment, unless: - you received one or more Australian Government allowances, pensions or payments for the whole of the period 1 July 2016 to 30 June 2017, and - the total of all the following payments was less than \$24.154 - taxable income - exempt Australian Government allowances, pensions and payments - target foreign income (see question IT4) - reportable fringe benefits - net financial investment loss (see question IT5) - net rental property loss (see question IT6), and - reportable superannuation contributions.